-١. The family's 60-month FIP period ends 12/31/01.
-12/15/01 IM worker cancels FIP effective 1/1/02.
+1. The f amilv's 60-month FIP period ends 12/31/01. ---------- --------- ---------- ----- -------- ------ -----------

+, 12/15/01 IM worker cancels FIP effective 1/1/02.
 12/20/01 Family appeals the FIP cancellation.
 FIP is reinstated for 1/1/02.
 12/21/01 Family files a hardship exemption request, which the worker must act on.
 01/18/02 Hardship exemption is approved from 1/1/02 through 6/30/02.
-02/15/02 Final appeal decision upholds the family and determines a 3/31/02 ending date of the family's 60-month period.
-Since the appeal decision extended the 60-month ending date to March 31, the six-month hardship exemption period cannot start until April 1.
+02/15/02 Final appeal decision upholds the family and determines a

+3/31/02 ending date of the family's 60-month period.

+Since the appeal decision extended the 60-month ending date to March 31, the six-month hardship exemption period cannot start until

+March 31, the six-month hardship exemption period cannot start until April 1.
 Therefore, January, February, and March of the original hardship period become part of the revised 60-month FIP period.

-The revised hardship period then is from April I through September 30.
+The revised hardship period then is from April 1 through September 30.
 The family's FIA scheduled to end June 30 must be amended to extend through the revised September 30 hardship exemption ending date.

 The IM worker issues a Notice of Decision to inform the family about the revised 60-month and six-month periods via notice reason 372.
-The notice informs the family to amend the FIA, if appropriate, and that a limited benefit plan results from failing to do so. need for amen nsible people, the worker also notifies PROMISE JOBS of the changes and the iding the family's FIA.
-The IM worker makes entries on ABC and FET to inges in the 60-month and the six-month periods.
+The notice informs the family to amend the FIA, if appropriate, and that a limited benefit plan results from failing to do so.

+For FIA-responsible people, the worker also notifies PROMISE JOBS of the changes and the need for amending the family's FIA.
+The IM worker makes entries on ABC and FET to reflect the changes in the 60-month and the six-month periods.

 2. The family's 60-month FIP period ends March 31.
 The family requests and is approved for a six-month hardship exemption from April 1 through September 30.
 In May, the IM worker discovers an ABC coding error that resulted in two FIP months erroneously being counted toward the family's 60-month period.

-May become p e family's 60-month period should have ended May 31.
-As a result, April and part of the revised 60-month FIP period.
-The revised hardship period is from in November 30. as as in Example I must be followed with respect to notifying the family and S, if appropriate, of the revised 60-month and six-month periods, and making em entries.
+This means the family's 60-month period should have ended May 31.
+As a result, April and May become part of the revised 60-month FIP period.
+The revised hardship period is from June 1 through November 30.

+The same steps as in Example 1 must be followed with respect to notifying the family and PROMISE JOBS, if appropriate, of the revised 60-month and six-month periods, and making necessary system entries.